DreaminDani/anymessage/README.md

 ## Running the tests

-Currently, there are very few tests.
-You can run them via `npm run test` in the relevant subdirectories.
+Tests can be run by running `npm run test` in the relevant subdirectories or using the Jest launch configurations in `.vscode/launch.json`.

-More info will be updated in this section as the testing strategy is built out.
+They can also be run via their associated Dockerfiles.
+More info in the [test README](./test/README.md)

+### Testing strategy
+Backend tests are written vertically - focused on integration of components rather than unit tests.
+Unit tests are welcome but should be reserved for helper/utility functions.
+Controller and model tests should focus on an endpoint's ability to:
+- handle various input cases
+- handle expected data from a mocked database
+- handle unexpected errors in the underlying model or dependencies

 ### Linting